General Student Information

 A scholarship program supports both men’s and women’s programs.
 Awards are made to deserving athletes by the coaches of the sport.

 Regularly enrolled Northern State University students may study abroad through arrangements entered into by the University including exchange agreements, consortium, and service providers to provide as many option for students as possible.
 Although Northern State University recommends that students study abroad for a semester or an academic year, it is possible to enroll for a shorter period of time.
 There are also opportunities for students to study abroad with Northern faculty as part of short-term faculty-led trips.
 Northern credit can be earned during these experiences.

 Northern State University students and faculty may participate in the following programs for credit through exchange partnerships and consortium agreements:

 Canada: Okanagan College - Kelowna, British Colombia

-China: Capital Normal University - Beijing, Capital University of Economics and Business - Beijing, North China University of Technology - Beijing, Shanghai Institute of Foreign Trade - Shanghai, Shanghai University - Shanghai
+China: Capital Normal University - Beijing, Capital University of Economics and Business - Beijing, Shanghai University of International Business and Economics - Shanghai, Shanghai University - Shanghai, University of Jinan - Jinan

 Denmark: International Business Academy - Kolding

 Germany: Hochschule Magdeburg-Stendal - Magdeburg, Schmalkalden University of Applied Sciences - Schmalkalden, Aachen University of Applied Sciences - Aachen

-Korea: Dongguk University - Seoul, Global Village Program Yonsei University at Wonju - Wonju, Hanyang University - Seoul, Korea University - Seoul, Kwandong University - Gangwon-do, Myongji University - Seoul, Pukyong National University - Busan, Soonchunhyang University - Asan City, Yonsei University - Seoul
+Korea: Dankook University - Gyeonggi-do, Dongguk University - Seoul, Global Village Program Yonsei University at Wonju - Wonju, Hanyang University - Seoul, Korea University - Seoul, Catholic Kwandong University - Gangwon-do, Myongji University - Seoul, Pukyong National University - Busan, Soonchunhyang University - Asan City, Anyang University - Seoul

 Thailand: Sripatum University - Bangkok